jose4125/oneauth/README.md

 User profile data of logged in user

 #### `/user/{userid}`
-User profie data (only public data) of any user
+User profile data (only public data) of any user

 #### `/clients`
 All clients created by currently logged in user